 Do not self treat with nettle for BPH.
 See your doctor to receive a diagnosis and to rule out prostate cancer.

-There is some evidence that stinging nettle may raise blood sugar and could possibly interfere with diabetes management.
+There is some evidence that stinging nettle may raise blood sugar and interfere with diabetes management.
 There is also evidence that it can lower blood sugar.
-Either way, patients with diabetes should monitor their blood sugar closely when using stinging nettle.
+Patients with diabetes should monitor their blood sugar closely when using stinging nettle.

 Stinging nettle can have a diuretic effect.
-If you have kidney or bladder issues, speak with your physician.
+If you have kidney or bladder issues, speak with your health care provider.

-Drugs for high blood pressure -- Stinging nettle may lower blood pressure, so it could make the effects of these drugs stronger:
+Drugs for high blood pressure -- Stinging nettle may lower blood pressure, so it could strengthen the effects of these drugs:

-ACE inhibitors: Captpril (Capoten), Elaropril (Vasotec), lisinopril (Zestril), fosinopril (Monopril)
+ACE inhibitors: Captopril (Capoten), Elaropril (Vasotec), lisinopril (Zestril), fosinopril (Monopril)